 The principal activity of the group is that of operating the LINK network.
-LINK operates the UK's cash machine network which connects the country's 50,000 ATMs.
+LINK operates the UK's cash machine network which connects the country's 47,000 ATMs and operates a range of access to cash activities.
 The LINK Scheme's members are the 32 industry organisations that issue ATM cards and deploy ATMs in the UK.
 The principal activity of the company is that of a parent company.